After almost ten years, the Google Chromecast is finally worth buying.

 - Connectivity: 802.11ac Wi-Fi 5 (2.4 GHz / 5 GHz), Bluetooth

-Although these specs don’t look like much, it’s important to remember that Google optimized the new Chromecast to work with their Google TV operating system.
+Although these specs don’t look like much, it’s important to remember that Google optimized the new Chromecast to work with the Google TV operating system.

-As soon as you boot it up and start streaming, you’ll realize that the Chromecast with Google TV is punching above it’s weight class.
+As soon as you boot it up and start streaming, you’ll realize that the Chromecast with Google TV is punching above its weight.